yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-31-Roopkund-Ramble.md

   background: ps_neutral.png
 ---

-Its like Love, Maybe a long distance one, but it is.
+It is like Love, Maybe a long distance one, but it is.
 The inescapable desire, the deep obsession that leaves the traveller no other choice than to plan his next expedition back to his amoureux- The Himalayas.
 This next expedition of ours was to Roopkund.
 Roopkund is a well known pristine high altitude galcial lake that lies in the lap of Trishul masiff in upper Himalayas.
 It is well known for its mystic and spiritual essence.
 The trek has every delight for a tasteful trekker.
 It has Deep forests, splashing rivulets, breath-taking meadows, great campsites, snow and ice,  everything wrapped in a package as we climb from 8,000ft to 16,000ft in 5 days.

 <img src="http://i.imgur.com/1mXOjVw.jpg" alt="Trekkers">

 >Our Team (minus the photographer and one busy guy)

 NOTE : This is a lengthy post.
-So put on those reading glasses, grab a popcorn and please for the sake of the super awesome pictures yet to come, view on a big screen.
+So put on those reading glasses and grab some popcorn as it will take time to load.
+And please for the sake of the super awesome pictures yet to come, view on a big screen :D.

 <img src="http://i.imgur.com/lO78ywT.jpg" alt="Pahadi Crows">